+THREE YEAR

+MONTHS ENDED ENDED

-THREE MONTHS ENDED MARCH 31, 1996 YEAR ENDED DECEMBER 31, 1995 General and administrative expenses Independent research and development, and bid and \$23,558 \$90,757 proposal costs \$ 5,587 \$21,370
+MARCH 31, 1996 DECEMBER 31, 1995

+General and administrative expenses \$23,558 \$90,757

+\$ 5,587 \$21,370

 6. INCOME TAXES

 The provision for income taxes was calculated by applying Loral's statutory tax rates to the reported pre-tax book income after considering items that do not enter into the determination of taxable income and tax credits reflected in the consolidated provision which are related to the Businesses.
 It is estimated that deferred income taxes represent approximately \$714,000 and \$2,857,000 of the provisions for income taxes reflected in these financial statements for the three months ended March 31, 1996 and the year ended December 31, 1995.
 The principal components of deferred income taxes are contract accounting methods, property plant and equipment, goodwill amortization, and timing of accruals.
 Substantially all of the Businesses' income is from domestic operations.